WavingCatDevs/Discord-Account-Generator/README.md

 # Discord Account Generator

-### NOTE: This does NOT have captcha bypass, I am planning on adding it though.
+### NOTE: This does NOT have captcha bypass, But I am planning on adding it soon.

 <hr />